-The Office of Student Financial Services at SUNY New Paltz provides aid and advisory services to students and families seeking resources to achieve educational goals and to support the College's recruitment, enrollment, and retention objectives while maintaining regulatory compliance.
-Additional information can be found on the web at www.newpaltz.edu/financialaid.
+The mission of the Office of Student Financial Services is to provide aid and advisory services to students and families seeking resources to achieve educational goals and to support the College's recruitment, enrollment, and retention objectives while maintaining regulatory compliance.
+Additional information can be found on Student Financial Services' website.

 Office of Student Financial Services